 - A. Responsibilities of the Imperial County EMS Agency: - 1.
-Develop and implement quality assurance review based on EMSA regulations. - a.
-These include, but are not limited to discrete required data elements and local optional scope medications. - 2.
-Provide logistical and administrative support for the quality assurance and review. - 3.
+Develop and implement quality assurance review based on EMSA regulations. - 2.
+Provide logistical and administrative support for quality assurance and review. - 3.
 In collaboration with provider agencies, identify and develop indicators for performance measurement. - 4.
 Maintain summary quality assurance reports submitted by the provider agencies. - 5.
 Oversee the development of any indicated Performance Improvement Processes. - 6.
 Facilitate the development of education and training programs for the provider agencies in relation to the implementation of the quality assurance process. - 7.
 Monitor and Report progress of the quality assurance process. - B. Responsibilities of EMS agencies within Imperial County - 1.
 In cooperation with the EMS Agency, implement quality assurance review internally. - 2.
 Assist in the identification of indicators needed and ensure compliance with completion of required indicators. - 3.
 Share results of internal QI activities as well as dissemination of appropriate information forwarded from the quality assurance review with all EMS personnel within the agency. - 4.
 Develop and implement a provider-specific written quality assurance plan. - 5.
 Review the provider-specific quality assurance annually for effectiveness in identifying and resolving provider related QI issues and revise as needed. - 6.
 Provide the EMS Agency with all required reports including an annual update on the provider quality assurance and review.